startup-dreamer/NFT-Lending-Borrowing-protocol/README.md

 </p align = "center">

 # Aurum Protocol
-✨ Aurum is an over-collateralized NFT Custodial Lending and Borrowing Protocol that allows users to borrow ETH by using their NFTs as collateral, while also enabling lenders to earn interest on their ETH by participating in the protocol's lending pool. <br />
+✨ Aurum is an over-collateralized NFT Custodial Lending and Borrowing Protocol that allows users to borrow ETH using their NFT as collateral while enabling lenders to earn interest on their deposited ETH by participating in the protocol's lending pool. <br />
 ✨It offers easier access to liquidity, lower interest rates, and enhanced security compared to peer-to-peer lending platforms.

 ---